renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 Therefore, each `sem-service` command requires at least two parameters: the first one is the task you want to perform and the second parameter is the name of the service that will be used for the task.
 The third parameter is optional and is the version of the service that you want to start.

-For MySQL and PostgreSQL it is possible to provide username via `--username=username`, password for the new username via `--password=password` and database name for which the user will be granted admin access via `--db=dbname`.
+For MySQL and PostgreSQL, it is possible to provide a username via `--username=username`, the password for the new username via `--password=password` and a database name for which the user will be granted admin access via `--db=dbname`.

 - The default MySQL username is `root`, the password is `semaphoredb` and the default database name is `test`
-- The default PostgreSQL username is `runner` and password is `semaphoredb`.
+- The default PostgreSQL username is `runner` and the password is `semaphoredb`.

 If no version value is given, a default value will be used according to the following list: